 A pure PHP API that can be found as Net_Gearman on PEAR.

-There are two different Python APIs, one that is a wrapper of the libgearman C library and one that is pure Python.
+There are three different Python APIs, one that is a wrapper of the libgearman C library and two that are pure Python.
 There is also a package for Django.

-A pure-Python API that can be found on PyPI as “gearman”, and can be installed with “easy_install gearman”.
+Two pure-Python API’s can be found on PyPI, “gearman” and “gear”.
+They can be installed with “pip install gearman”.

 Python C Library Wrapper